Gabriele Corcos: Extra Virgin television show

 Season 1 of Extra Virgin premiered in 2011 and as of 2015 has included five seasons.
 Extra Virgin airs domestically on the Cooking Channel and outside the United States on the Food Network International platforms.

 Extra Virgin cookbook

-The Extra Virgin cookbook, Extra Virgin: Recipes & Love from Our Tuscan Kitchen, was released on May 6, 2014.
+The Extra Virgin cookbook, Extra Virgin: Recipes & Love from Our Tuscan Kitchen, was released on 6 May 2014.
 It was #1 on Amazon's Italian Cooking rankings for six months and remains in the top 10 as of October 2015.
 In June 2014, the cookbook made the New York Times Best-Seller list.
 The cookbook includes both authentic Tuscan dishes and Tuscan-inspired dishes.
 The cookbook contains 120 recipes which "straddle the line between simple and all-out seduction."

 Tuscan Gun Officine Alimentari Shop

-Opened in May 2015 and out of business in late 2017, its menu included cuisine from his home country.
+Opened in May 2015 and out of business in late 2017, its menu included cuisine from Italy.
 Located in Brooklyn, New York, the shop was open every day for breakfast and lunch.
 In addition, a few ticketed dinners were held monthly, with tasting menus using seasonal ingredients.